 Thai Language Programmes

-The Thai Language programme supports the mother tongue of our host country students, and together with Thai Studies meets the Thai Ministry of Education approved language and culture curriculum.
+The Thai Language programme supports the home language of our host country students, and together with Thai Studies meets the Thai Ministry of Education approved language and culture curriculum.
 All Thai students are required by law to participate in this programme throughout their school years.
-For Secondary School Thai students who are unable to participate in this programme (where Thai is not a mother tongue - often due to having lived overseas), Thai B is available upon request.
+For Secondary School Thai students who are unable to participate in this programme (where Thai is not a home language - often due to having lived overseas), Thai B is available upon request.
 In the Primary School, students join the Thai as an Additional Language Programme.
 Likewise, Non-Thai Students who make Thailand their home and can speak Thai fluently may be assessed and join the Thai Language Programme.